-Shudder Original, VIRUS :32 co-written by Juma Fodde and Gustavo Hernández (The Silent House) and directed by Hernández is an intensely thrilling addition to an otherwise tired subgenre.
+Shudder Original, VIRUS :32 co-written by Juma Fodde and Gustavo Hernández (The Silent House) and directed by Hernández, is an intensely thrilling addition to an otherwise tired subgenre.
 I love a cold open.
-We meet Iris (Paula Silva), an absent mother to Tata (Pilar Garcia), and her child’s father in her apartment where moments before, we discovered something was amiss with her neighbors upstairs.
-A beautiful aerial shot sweeps the audience over the city of Montevideo, watching helplessly as sirens blare, cars sit abandoned and people run through the streets unbeknownst to Iris and her daughter as they make their way to the sports club where Iris works as a security guard.
+We meet Iris (Paula Silva), an absent mother to Tata (Pilar Garcia) and her child’s father, in her apartment where moments before, we discovered something was amiss with her neighbors upstairs.
+A beautiful aerial shot sweeps the audience over the city of Montevideo, watching helplessly as sirens blare, cars sit abandoned, and people run through the streets unbeknownst to Iris and her daughter as they make their way to the sports club where Iris works as a security guard.
 The destruction throughout the city is evident, but only the audience, from our bird’s eye viewpoint, is aware of the chaos about to ensue.

 “What’s wrong with your neighbors?
 They seem to be killing each other.”

 Fermin Torres’ cinematography is stunning, helping to drive the bubbling tension and terror of Iris and Tata’s impending discovery of the creatures.
 In a scene where Tata is left alone to play, she kicks a ball into the wall with a loud bang.
 As the shot follows her feet to a basketball on the ground.
-Tata leaves the frame and a pool of water on the floor reflects the fogged windows at the audience.
-In an instant, a silhouetted figure slams against the glass, leaving handprints of blood behind backed by an intense and sinister score.
-The shot is immensely eerie and caused my heartbeat to quicken, fearing for Tata in anticipation of the moment escalating.
+Tata leaves the frame, and a pool of water on the floor reflects the fogged windows at the audience.
+In an instant, a silhouetted figure slams against the glass, leaving handprints of blood behind, backed by an intense and sinister score.
+The shot is immensely eerie and causes my heartbeat to quicken, fearing for Tata in anticipation of the moment escalating.